windseason/ipfs-log/README.md

 - Messaging
 - CRDTs

-*Originally created for, and currently used in, [orbit-db](https://github.com/haadcode/orbit-db) - a KV-store and Event Log on IPFS*
+*Originally created for, and currently used in, [orbit-db](https://github.com/haadcode/orbit-db) - a distributed peer-to-peer database on IPFS*

 ### Install
 ```